Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

 ## In-ground vs raised

   * Raised ponds are more accessible

-  * Depending on height of edge can be used even by very young children
-    * ~50cm is a good minimum height
+  * Depending on height of edge can be used even by very young children. ~50cm is a good minimum height
   * Use study border, not just any raised bed.
     * Strong enough to sit on
     * Wide enough rim to be able to put specimen trays and charts.